Pages

 Emotions: This book tugged at my heartstrings so much.
 Benji struggles so often just trying to fit in and feel like a boy after putting up with so much transphobia from his mother and the Angels while also having to come to terms with the fact that he is slowly but surely being turned into a monster.
 On top of all that, he has to keep the monster part a secret from the people that saved him for fear that they'll kill him or send him back to the Angels.
 Poor kid just can't catch a break.
 There were so many moments that made me cry or scream (both from frustration and joy) throughout Hell Followed With Us.
 White is also fantastic at ending chapters on cliff hangers that leave your jaw on the floor.

-Ingenuity: I've read my fair share of YA dystopian novels, but I feel like White has done something really special with this one.
+Intrigue: I've read my fair share of YA dystopian novels, but I feel like White has done something really special with this one.
 Throughout the story, bible quotes are woven in to reflect what Benji feeling or is trying to rationalize in that moment.
 I think this was a great tool to help the reader understand just how ingrained the mindset of the Angels is in Benji, and how he is trying to break free from it.
 I also thought The Flood and how it later interacts with Benji as he becomes more and more Seraph was a really interesting driver of the post-apocalyptic setting.
 White also scatters bible quotes throughout to reflect how Benji feels about something or is trying to justify his actions which I think was a super effective tool.

 Relationships: There are a lot of side characters in this book and they unfortunately get lost in the fray (but I think this is an issue a lot of books with large casts face).
 The members of The Watch all have great introductions, but then we only get a few lines from each of them scattered throughout the rest of the book.
 That being said, the complex relationships between Benji and Nick and Benji and Theo are fantastically written.
 White makes you doubt your own intuition on the intentions of the characters several times over with a wonderful payoff at the end.
 Benji struggles throughout the book with his relationship to The Angels.
 He wants to follow his fathers words to "be good" but does being good look like forgiving the people that tortured him, or is it fighting against them?